 Your water comes from 1 surface water source.
+One surface water source is purchased from Public Water System #NM3501124.

 Why are there contaminants in my drinking water?

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline (800-426-4791).